[ Introduction | Facts | Architecture | Details ]

 Where do you want to go tomorrow?

-SymbOS could even be ported to more Z80-based machines, and maybe we will see more supported platforms in the future.
+SymbOS could even be ported to more Z80-based machines, and maybe we will see more supported platforms in the future, like the ZX eLeMeNt, the Sam Coupe or the Amstrad PCW16.

 To be careful with my brave old CPC-6128 and my MSX, PCW, EP, NC200 and ZX Next machines and to work as fast as possible, in most cases I am not using my real computers.
 I use UltraEdit, WinApe, BlueMSX / OpenMSX, Joyce, EP128Emu and ZEsarUX.